0php/Zero/readme.md

 - Call `toBase()` when you need the underlying DBML builder for complex queries.

 ### Authentication
-- `App\Controllers\AuthController` handles login/logout and refuses access until the account is email verified.
+- `App\Controllers\Auth\AuthController` handles login/logout and refuses access until the account is email verified.
-- `RegisterController`, `EmailVerificationController`, and `PasswordResetController` provide Laravel-style registration, verification, and password reset flows out of the box.
+- `App\Controllers\Auth\RegisterController`, `App\Controllers\Auth\EmailVerificationController`, and `App\Controllers\Auth\PasswordResetController` provide Laravel-style registration, verification, and password reset flows out of the box.
 - Outbound mail (verification/reset links) is rendered with Blade-style views and delivered through the built-in SMTP mailer.
 - Protect routes with `App\Middlewares\Auth`; unauthenticated requests are redirected to `/login` with the intended URL stored in the session.
 - Access the current user via the `Auth` facade (`Auth::user()`, `Auth::id()`), or extend the controllers to suit domain-specific policies.